-The system has been in operation for a few months now and takes images independently.
+The system has been in operation for two years now and takes images independently.
 Since the unit is operated as a peak load supplier it is started once or twice daily and is then in operation for a few hours.
 The installed system configuration is set in a way that every time the unit is taken from the grid and the runner speed is ramping down a set of images is taken.
-A sample image of bucket 11 taken by the pilot system during commissioning is shown in Figure 7.
+A sample image of one bucket taken by the pilot system during commissioning is shown in Figure 9.

-Figure 7: Sample image of bucket 11 taken with the pilot installation
+Figure 9: Sample image of bucket 11 taken with the pilot installation incl.
+AR projections

-The main outcome from the first weeks of operation is that all further analysis is strongly dependent on a good quality of the images.
-In order to get high quality images several points need to be taken into account.
+The main outcome from the first months of operation is that all further analysis is strongly dependent on a good quality of the images.
+To get high quality images several points need to be considered.

 Firstly, the lens needs to be clean and free of any droplets.
-This can be achieved by a cleaning process that applies oil-free pressurized air to the lens of the camera casing in order to blow away the drops.
+This can be achieved by a cleaning process that applies oil-free pressurized air to the lens of the camera casing to blow away the drops.
 If the water contains a high amount of sediments and especially sediments with high hardness values (> Mohs 7) a chemical hardened glass or even a sapphire glass is strongly recommended to avoid visual disturbances due to fine scratches in the lens over time.